The Surprising Way to Stretch Your Association's Dollars

 This is the kind of proactive, personalized service the best property management companies should be offering your community.
 What was the total cost savings for Dawn’s community?
 Over $25,000 in hard costs per year including future added value.
 This new in-house staff means more regular maintenance, which lessens the frequency of equipment breakdowns and reduces the need for more costly, larger repairs.

 3. Research and apply for grants for your community

 Are there projects that your community desperately needs but you have been putting them off due to lack of funding?
 Did you know that there are often federal, state, municipal or private organizations that offer grants for residential community improvements?
 Brian Taylor did.
 An experienced FirstService Residential property manager, Brian noticed a rapid decline in the trees throughout the master-planned community he manages.
 The cost to replace them was more than the community could afford, so he took it upon himself to research, apply for, and secure a grant so that the community could complete the project.

 While grants are publicly available, the appropriate ones take time to find, and are notoriously complex to apply for.
 The right property management company will know where to look, and take the time and effort to do what it takes to secure a grant for your community improvements.
 In Brian’s case, the process required research of different arbor groups and 14 months of extensive work with the state grant system.
 The results were worth it – his community was able to plant over 1,100 new alder trees throughout the property, at almost no cost to the residents.

-These are merely a few examples of how community associations are saving thousands of dollars every year with the assistance of a great property management company.
-The professional property managers at FirstService Residential are experts at stretching a homeowner’s association’s budget.
+Consider these examples of how community associations are saving thousands of dollars every year with the assistance of a great property management company and their skilled personnel.
+The professional property managers at FirstService Residential have access to superb resources and are experts at stretching a community association’s budget.
 To find out how your investment can go farther, fill out this short form to contact FirstService Residential today.